twolodzko/sgdmf/README.rst

 what is equivalent to storing the ratings in the user_id * movie_id matrix.

 The MatrixFactorizer class uses interface similar to the classes in the sklearn package.
-The typical workflow includes pre-processing, cleaning, and then spliting the data into arrays X for indexes and y for the values, after that, the MatrixFactorizer model an be fitted.
+The typical workflow includes pre-processing, cleaning, etc. and then spliting the data into arrays X for indexes and y for the values, after that, the MatrixFactorizer model an be fitted.